 An excellent book that you can buy is The Name Book by Dorothy Astoria which is available as either a paperback or in Kindle format.

 A verse of Scripture has also been added for each name, which is a special way to bless your baby.

-Although this book is written for new parents who are deciding on what name to call their baby it is still a good read for anyone who is interested in the meaning of their name or anyone’s name for that matter.
+Although this book is written for new parents who are deciding on what name to call their baby it is still a good read for anyone interested in the meaning of their name or anyone’s name for that matter.

-This 320 page book has been given favorable reviews, even being voted #1 best seller by Amazon in the Christian Bible Quotations category.
+This 320-page book has been given favorable reviews, even being voted #1 bestseller by Amazon in the Christian Bible Quotations category.

 Origins Of Your Name

-So, before we actually look at the meanings of both first name and surnames, let us first look at the origins of names and how they came about.
-I have written an article about the origins of surnames.
-Here I discussed the four ways that surnames were acquired, this being patronymic; occupational; a nickname or a descriptive term; or lastly locational.
-Please take a look at this, (in what I believe to be an interesting), article.
+So, before we look at the meanings of both first names and surnames, let us first look at the origins of names and how they came about.
+I have written a helpful article about the origins of surnames, which you may find interesting.

 Anthroponym is the names of human beings, and anthroponymy is the study of these names.
 There are eight different subdivisions within this field.

-The subdivisions of anthroponymy:
+8 subdivisions of anthroponymy: